tj-tusharjain/azure-compute-docs/articles/virtual-machine-scale-sets/instance-mix-update.md

 ```
 ---

-## Update an existing scale set to use Instance Mix
+## Update an existing scale set to use instance mix
-Existing scale sets that don't have Instance Mix can enable Instance Mix by specifying the `skuProfile` properties in the scale set.
+Existing scale sets that don't have instance mix can enable instance mix by specifying the `skuProfile` properties in the scale set.
 The `skuProfile`, `vmSizes`, and `allocationStrategy` can be specified through REST API and CLI.

 The properties that must be updated are:
 1. `sku.name` must be set to `"Mix"`.
 2. `sku.tier` must be set to `null`.
 3. You must define the `skuProfile` properties.
 At least one value must be provided in `vmSizes`.
 An `allocationStrategy` should be set, but if a value isn't provided, Azure defaults to `lowestPrice`.

-The following sections have sample code snippets to demonstrate enabling Instance Mix on existing scale sets.
+The following sections have sample code snippets to demonstrate enabling instance mix on existing scale sets.

 ### [Azure CLI](#tab/cli-2)
-In this snippet, we'll update an existing scale set using Flexible Orchestration Mode to use Instance Mix with the VM sizes D2asv4, D2sv5, and D2asv5 and allocation strategy of `capacityOptimized`.
+In this snippet, we'll update an existing scale set using Flexible Orchestration Mode to use instance mix with the VM sizes D2asv4, D2sv5, and D2asv5 and allocation strategy of `capacityOptimized`.

 ```azurecli-interactive
 az vmss update \